 Methodology - Emphasis was placed on peer-reviewed literature in this report.
 Secondary emphasis was placed on papers in reviewed conference proceedings.
 The division of papers was on this same basis, ie. peer-reviewed papers, reviewed conference proceedings and then all others, or 'grey' literature.
-Some literature in casual newspapers was separated into a fourth category.
-It should be noted that scientific quality does not reside only in the peer-reviewed literature and that there are some quality papers in the other two categories.
-There are also some questionable papers in the peer-reviewed literature.
+It should be noted that scientific quality does not reside only in the peerreviewed literature and that there are some quality papers in the other two categories.
+There are perhaps also some questionable papers in the peer-reviewed literature.
 It should also be noted that several authors have similar papers in two or more of these categories.
 This is usually because their sponsor required a 'final' report and the authors also submitted a paper to a conference or a journal.
 Papers that could be summarized in groups, were.
 This is indicated by two references with one summary.
 If the papers were in a different category, the second summary is much shorter.